 The key themes and findings of the report include:

 - TCI works by setting a limit on carbon emissions from motor vehicles and then creating an auction where fuel suppliers bid for the right to sell gasoline and diesel with a certain amount of carbon.
-Those auctions encourage fuel efficiency and raise money for green investments and climate justice initiatives.
+Those auctions encourage fuel efficiency and raise money, like those acquired from tridewa slot, for green investments and climate justice initiatives.

 - TCI’s auctions would generate substantial revenue for participating states, amounting to billions of dollars each year across the region and hundreds of millions in Massachusetts.